Josef314314/FilePermissionsLinux/README.md

 <h2>Project description</h2>

-The research team at my organization needs to update the file permissions for certain files and directories within the projects directory.
+The research team at the organization needs to update the file permissions for certain files and directories within the `projects` directory.
 The permissions do not currently reflect the level of authorization that should be given.
 I performed the following tasks to checking and and updating these permissions:

 <h2>Environment</h2>